Welcome to Little Sister Kitchen! I’m Grace.

-I learned to cook three years ago, after a trip to Italy, where three mouthfuls of food altered the course of my life forever.
-The first was of hazelnut gelato, eaten one evening in Rome on a quiet cobbled street: perfectly cool-sweet-soft-nutty bliss.
-The second was of lardo, whipped into a mousse with salt and herbs, spread on olive oil-drenched bread and eaten in a crowded butcher shop in Chianti.
+My love of food solidified after a trip to Italy, where three bites altered the course of my life forever.
+The first was hazelnut gelato, eaten one evening in Rome on a quiet cobbled street: perfect-cool-sweet-soft-nutty bliss.
+The second was lardo, whipped into a mousse with salt and herbs, spread on olive oil-drenched bread and eaten in a crowded butcher shop in Tuscany.
 Finally, pasta: floating in a green haze of mint-pea pesto, punctuated by cubes of caramelized bacon, eaten under an arbor of grapes in a medieval hilltop town at sunset.

 These days I read cookbooks like novels.
 I go to bed dreaming of sea salt and chocolate and wake up with visions of watermelon radishes dancing in my head.
-On this blog, I share my love of (mostly) vegetarian recipes, stories about growing up with my eccentric food-loving family, and chronicles of my life here in the Twin cities.
+On this blog, I share my favorite recipes and stories about growing up with my eccentric food-loving family.